• Level 3

 • EFAW is good for smaller, low-risk places like offices and shops.

-• FAW is for larger or more risky workplaces like construction sites, factories, and warehouses.
+• FAAW is for larger or more risky workplaces like construction sites, factories, and warehouses.

 • Treatment of head injuries